TrellixVulnTeam/swahilipython_SCMU/Doc/library/optparse.rst

   The option must be followed by an argument, which is converted to a value according to :attr:`~Option.type` and stored in :attr:`~Option.dest`.
-If :attr:`~Option.nargs` > 1, multiple arguments will be consumed from the command line; all will be converted according to :attr:`~Option.type` and stored to :attr:`~Option.dest` as a tuple.
+If :attr:`~Option.nargs` > 1, multiple arguments will be consumed kutoka the command line; all will be converted according to :attr:`~Option.type` and stored to :attr:`~Option.dest` as a tuple.
 See the :ref:`optparse-standard-option-types` section.